etiennetremel/esp32-home-sensor/README.md

 After what, run `docker compose up -d` to deploy the infrastructure.

-You can visualise the metrics by importing `./infra/influx-dashboard.json` as dashboard into InfluxDB.
+You can visualise metrics by importing `./infra/influx-dashboard.json` as dashboard into InfluxDB.

 ![InfluxDB dashboard](./dashboard.png)